xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 Before upgrading, the system must be in SIA compliant state.
 Software Innovation Access (SIA) subscription is required to access to the latest Feature Releases.
 SMU installation is still possible for a given release if the system is non-compliant.

-The following command allow to check compliancy:
+The following command allows to check compliancy:

 <div class="highlighter-rouge">
 <pre class="highlight">